rhiannawilson/Task-Board/README.md

 ## Description

 This website contains a simple task board management application that allows an individual or a team to manage project tasks.
 This app will run in the browser and feature dynamically updated HTML and CSS powered by jQuery.
-For our date picker, we have also used the [Day.js](https://day.js.org/en/) library.
+For our date picker, I have also used the [Day.js](https://day.js.org/en/) library.

 ## User Story